DALL-E 3 logoDALL-E 34.4

 Choose DALL-E 3 if you need:

-• Marketing visual content creation
+• Marketing professionals creating quick visual assets

 Choose Cursor if you need:

-• Software development and refactoring
+• Software developers and engineers writing or refactoring code

-• Navigating large legacy codebases
+• Startup tech teams navigating and understanding large legacy codebases

 Switching Between Them